A Slice of Danish

 Copenhagen, the spiritual home of the bicycle.
 I’ve come home!

-It’s not rocket surgery, you don’t have to be a civil engineer or town planner to devise a transport system that moves pedestrians, cars and bicycles through an urban landscape effortlessly.
-Even in a crowded 850 year old city like Copenhagen.
+It’s not rocket surgery, you don’t have to be a civil engineer or town planner to devise a transport system that moves pedestrians, cars, and bicycles through an urban landscape effortlessly.
+Even in a crowded 850-year-old city like Copenhagen.

 Cyclists are optimists; the weather is always clearing.